dstufft/caremad.io/content/2013-07-23-packaging-signing-not-holy-grail.md

 However, this has a number of issues too.
 The first issue that a repository like PyPI would have with this system is simply one of scale.
-[Debian][5] or [RedHat][6] have a small pool of developers who are able to make new packages, making it easy to properly verify each person and sign their keys or otherwise give them access.
+[Debian][5] or [Red Hat][6] have a small pool of developers who are able to make new packages, making it easy to properly verify each person and sign their keys or otherwise give them access.
 PyPI allows *anyone* to sign up and make a release which makes verifying authors an unmanageable problem.